 SURF regularly hosts international delegations that are keen to learn about the Scottish approaches to the physical, social and economic regeneration of deprived places.
-In recent years, regeneration practitioners in China, Denmark, Lithuania, and Sweden, among others, as part of various exchange programmes.
+In recent years, SURF has welcomed regeneration practitioners in China, Denmark, Lithuania, and Sweden, among others, as part of various exchange programmes.

-In 2018, SURF teamed up with the British Council in Poland to host a series of seven study visits to the Govan regeneration area of Glasgow, by 175 leading regeneration representatives in Poland’s government, industry and NGOs.
+In 2018, SURF teamed up with the British Council in Poland to host a series of six study visits to the Govan regeneration area of Glasgow, by 175 leading regeneration representatives in Poland’s government, industry and NGOs.

 - Entrepreneurship and Business Development